flolovebit/backbone-query-string/readme.md

 Exposes `Backbone.QueryRouter` method to be used as Backbone.Router would.

 #use
 Use your router as documented by Backbone.Router but in callbacks the last argument will always be a param object.
+The query string is provided in the following format: `#/url/?query=1&string=hi`
 ```javascript
 {